Ericsson/exchangecalendar/README.md

+**This fork is not maintained anymore.
+New fork:** https://github.com/ExchangeCalendar/exchangecalendar

+Have a look at [this issue](https://github.com/Ericsson/exchangecalendar/issues/610).

 ##Exchange EWS Provider
 =====================
 Thank you for checking out Ericsson's Exchange EWS Provider.
 Ericsson and the Ericsson QA team are grateful for the help and hard work of many [contributors][contributors] like yourself.